 Those who disagree with the Court’s holding should note that possession of a marijuana grinder with the intent to use it for enhancing the effects of a controlled substance is still a crime, just not the one Defendant was charged with.
 And subsequently, the State cannot convict Defendant by proving an uncharged offense.

-To be blunt, if you need a lawyer to represent you for marijuana or other drug-related charges, we are here for you.
+If you need a criminal defense lawyer to represent you for marijuana or other drug-related charges, we are here for you.
 At Yoder Kraus & Jessup, we practice the law the way it should be done.
+We have three offices located in NE Indiana to more conveniently assist you with your legal needs, Kendallville, Albion and our newest office in Auburn, IN.

 Anthony L. Kraus